Karunakaran-SL/trade-validator/README.md

 Sample application using Spring Boot and Angular 5 to demo validation of Trade Validation.

+As main focus is on REST Service, and Swagger is integrated which provide better UI.
-UI is very basic, just a simple form.
+Additionally UI is implemented in very basic level, just a simple form.

 # Building Project
 1. Clone the project from git hub